clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 In this study, we will focus on the full appartments to be rented on AirBnB in Berlin.

+For the context, here are some self-explanotory charts to understand the situationof Berlin amongst the others world-class cities  in term of tourism :
 Visitors vs spending|AirBnB renting structure :-------------------------:|:-------------------------:
 ![Visitors vs expenditures](./img/capital_report_master_card.png){ width=300px } | ![](./img/city_benchmark_room_type.png){width=300px}